peterahrens/PigeonArtifactPLDI2022/README.txt

 4. Run the `analysis.sh` script to interpret the results and compare to figures 6 and 7 in the paper.
-5. The results for figure 6 will be written to the file "figure6.txt", and plots for figure 7 will be written to appropriately named figure 7 files.
-Additionally, figure 6 and 7 will be output in unicode format by the `analysis.jl` script.
-You can compare the contents of these files to the contents of the paper.
+5. The results for figure 6 will be written to the file "figure6.txt", and plots for figure 7 will be written to the file "figure7.txt".
+Additionally, figure 6 and 7 will be output to the command line by the `analysis.jl` script.
+You can compare the output of these scripts to the contents of the paper.
 Any counts of schedules should match exactly, but performance variations might be noticed.
-In any event, there should be an obvious large speedup of the autotuned kernels over the default one for spmv2 and spgemm, while performance for spmv should be roughly the same.
+Even so, there should be an obvious large speedup of the autotuned kernels over the default one for spmv2 and spgemm, while performance for spmv should be roughly the same.
 If you would like to run the analysis script again to see its output, try

 `docker run -t pigeon sh analysis.sh`